jordancormack/jordancormack.github.io/_posts/2020-04-04-GenerativeDesign.md

 <img src="/images/Generative_Design_22.JPG" alt="" class="inline">

 Since generative design in Fusion 360 takes into account the material and manufacturing process, these can also be specified.
 I have selected PA11 as the material and additive manufacturing and the process.
 Within the addditive manufacturing settings, a max overhang angle and mininimum wall thickness can also be set.
 The generative design objective was set to minimise stress, with the default safety factor left at 2.00 (a maximise stiffness objective is also available).
+An 'unrestricted' case was also run alongside the additive manufacturing one, removing the constraints for 3D printing.
 A previewer runs the first few design iterations, to allow you to check if the study has any obvious errors.
 It can be seen that the initial geometry is not too dissimilar to my 'human designed' arm.

 <img src="/images/Generative_Design_13crop.jpg" alt="" class="inline">